monodot/knowledge-base/_articles/k3s.md

 sudo k3s kubectl create -f https://raw.githubusercontent.com/kubernetes/dashboard/${VERSION_KUBE_DASHBOARD}/aio/deploy/recommended.yaml
 ```

-### Monitoring with k9s
+### Using k9s with k3s

-To run k9s you will need to pass the location of the rancher config file:
+If you want to view the cluster using the excellent `k9s`, you will need to pass the location of the rancher _kubeconfig_ file:

 ```
 k9s --kubeconfig /etc/rancher/k3s/k3s.yaml